 Makes about 12 “steak strips”

-- 1 egg substitute (I think 1/4 cup pumpkin puree works best)
+1 egg substitute or 1/4 cup pumpkin puree

-Preheat oven to 350.
-If you already have your “beef” portioned in a quart-sized ziploc, throw your whole (or half) “egg” in there and just mashed it together with the beef.
+Preheat oven to 350 degrees Fahrenheit.
+If you already have your “beef” portioned in a quart-sized freezer bag, throw your whole (or half) “egg” in there and just mashed it together with the beef.
 Otherwise, do this in a bowl.

 If desired, press each strip onto a plate coated with nutritional yeast (or bread crumbs, masa, etc., for a crispy crust).